Clinical Laboratory Improvement Amendments: Record and specimen retention

-During the retention period, specimens are considered to be part of the medical record and must be kept under a CLIA accredited laboratory to ensure compliant handling and storage conditions.
-If a specimen is sent-out to a non-CLIA biorepository and recalled, the additional testing would not be in compliance.
+During the retention period, specimens are considered part of the medical record and must be kept in a CLIA-accredited laboratory to ensure compliant handling and storage conditions.
+If a specimen is sent out to a non-CLIA biorepository and recalled, the additional testing would not be in compliance.
 There is an effort to make more biobanks CLIA equivalent as specimen recalls become more common due to expanded testing.

 Specimen ownership and utilization

-Though CLIA does specify minimum retention periods, it does not explicitly specify which entity maintains ownership of the specimen while it is being retained and after the retention period has passed.The US currently does not have well-defined federal regulations regarding the ownership and utilization of physical human tissue specimens, their derivatives, as well as the biological information they contain.
+Although CLIA specifies minimum retention periods, it does not explicitly state which entity retains ownership of the specimen during retention and after the retention period.
+The US currently lacks well-defined federal regulations governing the ownership and use of physical human tissue specimens, their derivatives, and the biological information they contain.
 The current standing by bioethicists is that patients who have consented to have their diagnostic specimens collected have also abandoned them, and thus have no ownership rights.
-The Common Rule permits the use of biospecimens that would otherwise be discarded provided that the donor can not be identified, though utilization of the materials for research may require Institutional review board (IRB) approval.
+The Common Rule permits the use of biospecimens that would otherwise be discarded, provided that the donor can not be identified, though utilization of the materials for research may require Institutional review board (IRB) approval.
 The Association of American Medical Colleges (AAMC) has taken the stance that it "unambiguously rejects the concept that individuals retain any property interest in their excised tissues."

 Proponents of patient ownership rights advocate that patients must own their samples so that they can make informed decisions about how the tissues will be used, such as in bioweapons development, stem cell research, and for-profit ventures.
 The 21st Century Cures Act enacted in December 2016 allows researchers to waive the requirement for informed consent when clinical testing "poses no more than minimal risk" and "includes appropriate safeguards to protect the rights, safety, and welfare of the human subject."

-The probability that a patient may sue researchers who utilize tissues that would typically be discarded is low, but as genetics research becomes more prevalent, this likelihood may increase.
-Ideally, researchers should obtain informed consent from individuals, and aim for transparency in their intended use for the human tissue while protecting the privacy of the donor.
+The probability that a patient may sue researchers who utilize tissues that would typically be discarded is low, but as genetic research becomes more prevalent, this likelihood may increase.
+Ideally, researchers should obtain informed consent from individuals and aim for transparency in their intended use of the human tissue while protecting the privacy of the donor.

 CAP and other laboratory accreditation organizations (AO) have additional requirements and protocols for repurposing biospecimens that would otherwise be discarded.

 In July 2011, an Advance Notice of Proposed Rule Making (ANPRM), entitled "Human Subjects Research Protections: Enhancing Protections for Research Subjects and Reducing Burden, Delay, and Ambiguity for Investigators" was published in the Federal Register.

-The rise in direct-to-consumer (DTC) genetic testing has created concerns for secondary use of both patient samples and their data.
+The rise in direct-to-consumer (DTC) genetic testing has raised concerns about the secondary use of both patient samples and their data.